bayfrontmedia/bones/docs/services/db.md

 ## Migrations

-Database migrations allow you to manage the database schema for your application.
+Database migrations act as a version control system for the database schema of your application.
 Migrations must be placed in the `/resources/database/migrations` directory and extend `Bayfront\Bones\Interfaces\MigrationInterface`.

 Since the service container is used to instantiate the migration, you can type-hint any dependencies in its constructor,